A new February Nexus 5X Android 8.1 Oreo update is here and the new build delivers a batch of security enhancements.

-We plan to update this roundup with new information about the update’s performance so check back in with us for regular updates as we push away from the Android 8.1 release date.
+We plan to update this roundup with new information about the update’s performance so check back in with us for regular updates as we push away from the update’s release.

 Before we get into an early look at the update's performance on the Nexus 5X, a few notes about the installation process.

-We've been using Android 8.1 Oreo on the Nexus 5X since the release of the first beta.
-We've been using the official version of the update for a few hours now and the update is performing well in key areas like battery life, connectivity, and UI speed.
+We've been using the February Android 8.1 Oreo on the Nexus 5X for a few hours now and the update is performing well in key areas including battery life, connectivity, and UI speed.

-Battery drain is a common issue, but we haven't noticed anything on our Nexus 5X.
-Battery life is about the same as it was on Android 8.0 Oreo.
+Battery drain is a common Android problem, but we haven't noticed anything on our Nexus 5X.
+Battery life is about the same as it was on the last build.
 If you do start to encounter battery life issues, take a look at our guide to fixing bad battery life.

-The Nexus 5X feels snappy with Android 8.1 on board.
+The Nexus 5X feels snappy with the February Android 8.1 build on board.
 It's still early, but animations and transitions are smooth and we haven't experienced any lag or general sluggishness.